rebeccacwong/cs184-final-project/README.md

 A flocking simulation created as my Final Project for CS184: Computer Graphics and Imaging.
 Created using Javascript.

 ## Setup
 To run this project, install it locally and then setup a local server using the following statement.
-Open on localhost:8000.
+Open on localhost:8000 and navigate to sim.html.
 ```
 $ python3 -m http.server
 ```